Here are a few small changes you could make to the way you manage your garden that can bring major benefits for the creatures that call it home.

 Ideally, offer a mix of food including peanuts, sunflower hearts, seeds, kitchen scraps and fat balls, or proprietary seed mixtures, to supplement natural food such as berries and seedheads.
 Don't forgot that a supply of clean, unfrozen water is just as vital for feathered visitors – and ensure feeding tables are not accessible to cats.

-Don’t be too tidy: leave some areas undisturbed
+Don’t be too tidy

 This doesn't mean your garden has to look a mess, but piles of leaves and twiggy debris provide both food and habitat for many species.
 If you leave perennials uncut over winter, their hollow stems can shelter hibernating insects.
-Piles of stones also make good habitat, particularly for hibernating reptiles and amphibians – you can tuck them away in hidden corners, at the back of borders or even behind the shed.
+Piles of stones also make good habitat, particularly for hibernating reptiles and amphibians - tuck them away in hidden corners, at the back of borders or even behind the shed.

 Allow a patch of grass to grow longer